-Wondering how to get into cyber security when you don’t have an IT background?
+Wondering how to get into cyber security in Australia when you don’t have an IT background?

 Charles Sturt student Yaw Kyei works in higher education.
 He recruits and trains student volunteers to assist with events on his campus.
 It’s a world away from cyber terrorism and the dark web.
 But that hasn’t stopped Yaw from pursuing a career change into cyber security.
 His story will show you how to get into cyber security – whatever your background.